The Lived Experienced Café

 How Can You Be Involved?

-- Join The Lived Experience Café site/community and take part in our discussion forums and/or monthly Live Chat Events to share your advice and observations.
+- Live Chats and Discussion Forum: Join The Lived Experience Café site/community and take part in our discussion forums and/or monthly Live Chat Events to share your advice and observations.

-- Contact Sharon or your local South Eastern Ontario Alzheimer Society to find out how you can be part of a group that speaks with Sharon in person.
+- Face to Face Meetings: Visit the Calendar or Contact Vicky/ your local South Eastern Ontario Alzheimer Society to find out how you can be part of a group that speaks with Vicky in person.

-- Phone / Email / Write Sharon Osvald and begin your own personal conversation with your suggestions for change.
+- Phone / Email / Write Vicky Willis and begin your own personal conversation with your suggestions for change.

-To join in the conversation, just before the chat time, sign on to www.dementiacrossroads.ca , click on the Chat page and follow the links.
-You can use your real name or a nick name if you prefer to be anonymous.
+To join in the conversation, just before the chat time, go to www.dementiacrossroads.ca , click on the tab that says "Chat". and click on the link that says LOGIN HERE AT TIME OF SESSION.
+You will be asked your username and password again (so be sure to write it down).
+This will take you right into the Chat Room.
 I have made every effort to keep this as simple and user friendly as possible.
 I hope you’ll join in.
 We also invite you to leave your comments on our Forum page.

 Discussion Board and Live Chat Policy (please read before joining):